redis/redis-om-node/README.md

 These are executed in order from left to right and ignore any order of operations.
 So this query will match an arist of 'Mushroomhead' OR a title matching 'butterfly' before it goes on to match that the year is greater than 1990.

-If you'd like to change this you can nest queries:
+If you'd like to change this you can nest your queries:

 ```javascript
 search